Computational Searching of Long Skew-symmetric Binary Sequences with High Merit Factors: Abstract

 \section{Abstract}

-In this paper we present best-known merit factors of longer binary sequences with odd length.
-Finding low autocorrelation binary sequences with optimal merit factors is difficult optimization problem.
-High performance computations with execution of a stochastic algorithm in parallel, enable us searching skew-symmetric binary sequences with high merit factors.
-After experimental work, as results we present sequences with odd length between 301 and 401 that are skew-symmetric and have merit factor $F$ greater than 7.
-Moreover, now all sequences with odd length between 301 and 401 with $F>7$ have been found.
+In this paper, we present a computational search for best-known merit factors of longer binary sequences with an odd length.
+Finding low autocorrelation binary sequences with optimal or suboptimal merit factors is a very difficult optimization problem.
+An improved version of the heuristic algorithm is presented and tackled to search for aperiodic binary sequences with good autocorrelation properties.
+High-performance computations with the execution of our stochastic algorithm to search skew-symmetric binary sequences with high merit factors.
+After experimental work, as results, we present new binary sequences with odd lengths between 201 and 303 that are skew-symmetric and have the merit factor $F$ greater than 8.5.
+Moreover, an example of a binary sequence having $F > 8$ has been found for all odd lengths between 201 and 303.
+The longest binary sequence with $F>9$ found to date is of length 255.